leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

   - Close all images
 - otherwise, close the image

-A few more details:
+> [!TIP]
-Dialog is very powerful but tends to get very ugly quickly when there are too many options.
+> Dialog is very powerful but tends to get very ugly quickly when there are too many options.

 Text, also named string, can be manipulated very easily.
 Concatanate them with ‘+’.
 Similarly, ImageJ uses a lot of text as function parameters.
 The most used one is the run() function, which takes two parameters.
 The first one is the function itself, such as “Duplicate…”, the second parameter is some text containing parameters needed for this function.
 It is possible to modify these parameters with string manipulation, like in the example:
 ```